The Bankrate promise

-Driving without car insurance is illegal in Kentucky.
+The penalties for driving without insurance in Kentucky can be severe.
 If a driver is caught without insurance, their vehicle’s registration is automatically suspended.
-In addition, drivers must pay a fine between $500-$1,000, and may also face up to 90 days in jail.
+In addition, first offense drivers must pay a fine between $500-$1,000, and may also face up to 90 days in jail.

 Additional auto insurance coverage options in Kentucky

 Liability-only insurance offers limited coverage.
 For added protection, many Kentucky drivers purchase endorsement insurance policies.
 Here are some optional coverages that can be beneficial for drivers in Kentucky: